 During after-hours emergencies, please contact the O’Fallon Police Department dispatcher at 636-240-3200.

 In cities throughout the nation, speeding in residential neighborhoods is one of the leading causes of citizen complaints.
 Studies show that resolving the situation using traditional means of enforcement results in only a short-term reduction of speed; violators quickly return to speeding when enforcement ends.

-Now, the O’Fallon Police Department is teaming up with the Traffic Department to administer a new anti-speeding program that uses the help of citizen volunteers.
+Now, the O’Fallon Police Department is teaming up with the Traffic Division to administer a new anti-speeding program that uses the help of citizen volunteers.
 Pairs of volunteers will use hand-held radar units to monitor neighborhood streets for speeding.
-Violations of 15 MPH or greater will be logged, and the information will be turned over to the Traffic Department.
+Violations of 15 MPH or greater will be logged, and the information will be turned over to the Traffic Division.
 The Police Department will contact violators and ask for voluntary compliance with the law.
 No arrests will be made or tickets issued.
 The goal of the program is education and compliance.

-- Citizen’s Speed Monitoring Program guidelines (PDF)
+- Citizen’s Speed Monitoring Program overview (PDF)

 - Request for Traffic Calming evaluation (PDF)

 - Traffic Management Policy - Section 19: Traffic Calming (PDF)

 - Children at Play Sign Policy (PDF)